Superdry (LON:SDRY) Stock Rating Reaffirmed by Peel Hunt

-Superdry (LON:SDRY)‘s stock had its “add” rating reaffirmed by equities research analysts at Peel Hunt in a research report issued on Thursday, Digital Look reports.
-They presently have a GBX 375 ($4.90) target price on the stock.
-Peel Hunt’s target price would suggest a potential upside of 27.70% from the stock’s current price.
+Peel Hunt reaffirmed their add rating on shares of Superdry (LON:SDRY) in a research report report published on Thursday, LSE.Co.UK reports.
+Peel Hunt currently has a GBX 375 ($4.90) target price on the stock.

-Separately, Shore Capital reissued a “not rated” rating on shares of Superdry in a research report on Wednesday, October 6th.
-One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of GBX 420 ($5.49).
+Other equities analysts have also recently issued research reports about the stock.
+Peel Hunt reissued an add rating and issued a GBX 375 ($4.90) target price on shares of Superdry in a report on Thursday.
+Shore Capital reaffirmed a not rated rating on shares of Superdry in a report on Wednesday, October 6th.
+One investment analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of GBX 395 ($5.16).

 Superdry plc engages in the design, production, and sale of clothing and accessories primarily under the Superdry brand for men and women in the United Kingdom, the Republic of Ireland, Europe, and internationally.
 It operates through Retail and Wholesale segments.
 The company offers clothing, accessories, and footwear.